Famous Cemeteries of The United States

 There are many famous people buried in New Orleans in the cemeteries scattered about the city.

-The most famous of the cemeteries in New Orleans and the most popular one to visit is the St. Louis Cemetery #1, which has been in operation since 1789.
+The most famous of the cemeteries in New Orleans and the most popular one to visit is the St. Louis Cemetery #1.

 This was made famous by the movie Easy Rider in the Sixties and has a number of famous people buried there, including infamous voodoo priestess Marie Laveau.